NINAnor/ecRxiv/.github/ISSUE_TEMPLATE/indicator-feedback.md

 ### Conflict of interest

-- [ ] I confirm that I have conflict of interest that makes me unsuited to review this indiator.
-If not, I will convert this checkbox into an issue and declare my conflict there.
+- [ ] I confirm that I have **no** conflict of interest that makes me unsuited to review this indiator.
+If not, I will declare my conflict of interest below.

 ### Code of Conduct